Culture And Traditions In Nepal

 Religion

 Hinduism is a prominent religion in Vaishya communities.
 Their religious beliefs are deeply rooted in Buddhist scriptures, emphasizing rituals, festivals, and observance of Dharma (Duty).
 Vaishya worships the Hindu deities and holds them in high regard.
-However, they workshop the dities associated with wealth, including Goddess Lakshmi and Lord Ganesh.
-Daily rituals, temple visits, and participation in festivals are the religious practices Vaishyas are involved in to conserve their Culture and tradition.
+However, they worship the deities associated with wealth, including Goddess Lakshmi and Lord Ganesh.
+Daily rituals, temple visits, and participation in festivals are the religious practices through which Vaishyas are involved in conserving their Culture and tradition.
 Tihar, Maghe Sankranti, and Holi are the major festivals celebrated by Vaishya.

 Tradition